-Social media networks on phones are the modern time’s movie theaters and playgrounds where teens used to go and hang out with friends virtually by using cellphones, Alice Marwick further added.
+Social media apps on phones are the modern time’s movie theaters and playgrounds where teens used to go and hang out with friends virtually by using cellphones, Alice Marwick further added.

 A new study finds that internet addiction among teenagers is a serious issue.
 A poll revealed that adolescents have weak control over time spent online, over their activity timelines, and priority setting.